Can Sirius XM Holdings Inc. (SIRI) Remain Competitive?

 SIRI’s Market Performance

-SIRI stocks went down by -4.18% for the week, with a monthly jump of 1.42% and a quarterly performance of -2.39%, while its annual performance rate touched -14.73%.
-The volatility ratio for the week stands at 3.11% while the volatility levels for the past 30 days are set at 2.64% for Sirius XM Holdings Inc..
-The simple moving average for the period of the last 20 days is -1.42% for SIRI stocks with a simple moving average of -2.60% for the last 200 days.
+SIRI stocks went up by 4.46% for the week, with a monthly jump of 4.73% and a quarterly performance of 1.84%, while its annual performance rate touched -10.18%.
+The volatility ratio for the week stands at 2.54% while the volatility levels for the past 30 days are set at 2.64% for Sirius XM Holdings Inc..
+The simple moving average for the period of the last 20 days is 4.17% for SIRI stocks with a simple moving average of 4.01% for the last 200 days.

 Analysts’ Opinion of SIRI